 - Another form of legal punishment

-- Committed a Felony
+- Committed a felony offense

-- Was Charged with a Felony
+- Was charged with a felony crime

-- Was Convicted of a Felony
+- Was convicted of a felony crime

 Individuals may be charged with accessory after the fact if they help the perpetrator of a felony in any way.
 The state may utilize PC 32 charges against someone who: